Budgeting is the simple act of deciding how you want to spend your money.

 The balance sheet

 This may be what you think of when you imagine what a budget looks like.
-You can make your balance sheet with a spreadsheet or even pen and paper, and it simply adds up all of your money in, and all of your money out.
+It tallies all income and expenses, whether with a spreadsheet, or even pen and paper.
 You can choose to spend as much or as little as you like, carry forward leftover money, or use it to pay off debt or for saving.

 The envelope method